Richard Butler (Australian politician): Late life

 At the beginning of 1925 Butler went on a trip to England and died at South Croydon on 28 April 1925.
 Butler was made a knight bachelor in 1913.
 He had married Helena Kate Layton in 1878 and Ethel Pauline Finer in 1894, who survived him.
 He had eight children by his first marriage and three by his second.

 Butler's son, Richard Layton Butler, was twice premier of South Australia (1927–30 and 1933–38).
-His great-grandson Mark Butler is a Labor member of the Australian House of Representatives.
+His great-great-grandson Mark Butler is a Labor member of the Australian House of Representatives.